PradumTiwari/FlightandSearchService/README.md

 --Once you've added your db config as listed above,go to the src folder from your terminal and execute 'npx sequelize db:create'

+## Db Design
+ - Airplane Table
+ - Flight
+ - Airport
+ - City
+ //Whimsical or lucidechart for design
+ //Different datanse for different services

+ -A Flight belongs to an airplane but one airplane can be used in multiple flights -A city has many airports but one airport belongs to  a city -One airport can have many flights,but a flight belongs to oone airport

+ npx sequelize model:generate --name <Model-name> --attributes name:string naming convention for models in mvc

+ ## Flights table
+ -